bwestergard/machineryquestion/_posts/2019-08-28-peoples-republic.md

 Austrians in their defenses of capitalism.
-In their eagerness to demonstrate that "big data" could possess the virtues Austrians ascribed to the market and the market alone, Phillips and Rozworski seem to have forgotten to question whether those were ever legitimate virtues.
+In their eagerness to demonstrate that "big data" could possess the virtues Austrians ascribed to the market and the market alone, Phillips and Rozworski seem to have forgotten to question whether those were legitimate virtues in the first place.

 For Hayek, capitalist society does not impose a collective purpose on its denizens, and is therefore a "Great Society" unprecedented in world